Connect with others who understand.

 Medical History and Physical Exam

-Spirometry assesses airway obstruction.
-It is the primary test used to diagnose asthma in adults and children over the age of 5.
-The test is performed by breathing into a tube attached to a machine (called a spirometer) that measures how much air you can exhale and how quickly you can exhale.
+• Spirometry — This is the primary test used to diagnose asthma in people over 5.
+You breathe into a tube that measures how much air you can exhale.

 Diagnosing Asthma in Children

-Pulmonary function tests are difficult to perform in children age 5 and under.
-Doctors generally rely on parental reports of symptoms rather than lung function tests.
-Depending on the severity of a child’s symptoms, a doctor may prescribe an asthma treatment to see how a child responds.
+Pulmonary function tests are difficult to perform in children aged 5 and under.
+Doctors usually rely on parents’ reports of symptoms instead of lung function tests.
+A doctor might prescribe asthma medicine to see how a child responds, depending on how severe their symptoms are.

 What Are the Symptoms of Asthma?

-Asthma symptoms can range from mild to severe and can be persistent or intermittent.
-Some symptoms can be managed with asthma medications at home, while others may be life-threatening.
+Asthma symptoms can vary from person to person and can be persistent or come and go.
 Common symptoms of asthma include both respiratory (breathing-related) and nonrespiratory symptoms, like fatigue and anxiety.

 • Trouble sleeping